teksi/wastewater/docs/en/user-guide/layerexplanations/twwproject.rst

 Relations
 ^^^^^^^^^^^^
-Relations are necessary for the Feature Attributes Windows to referende to connected tables (e.g. you can edit connected maintenance_events in Feature_Attribut window in vw_tww_reach).
+Relations are necessary for the Feature Attributes Windows to reference to connected tables (e.g. you can edit connected maintenance_events in Feature_Attribut window in vw_tww_reach).
-Where possible, in TWW are value relations used and not project relations.
-Value Relations ar used for Value Lists, but also for organisations and for pipe_profiles.
+Where possible, value relations widgets are used instead of project relations.
+Value Relations are used for Value Lists, but also for organisations and for pipe_profiles.

-**Value Relations** work perfect also with Multiedit, but is slow, if there are a lot records in the related table or list.
-And you can not choose a record on the map to connect to it (e.g to define a manhole-catchment area-connection).
+**Value Relations** works perfect also with Multiedit, but can be slow if there are a lot records in the related table or list.
+Does not provide the ability to link a record on the map (e.g to define a manhole-catchment area-connection).

-**Project relations** allow to select a record on the map and is faster with big datasets.
-But there is a serious bug when using Multiedit (as of today with QGIS 3.34.4).
+**Project relations** allows you to fully use the relation between two objects (parent and child(s)) and to link a record on the map.
+Is faster with large datasets.

+.. attention:: Using Multiedit with projet relations widgets encounters yet some bugs on QGIS side, handle with care when altering theses attributes. (as of today with QGIS 3.34.4)

-If there is a good advantage to work with Multiedit, it's a good idea to define a style, that has no relation-field in the Feature Attributs window.
+.. note:: If there is a good advantage to work with Multiedit, it's a good idea to define a style, that has no relation-field in the Feature Attributs window.

+.. note:: Project relations are not editable (yet) and are not copied when dealing with other .qgs projects.

 Variables
 ^^^^^^^^^^